 Worksites take steps to decrease healthcare expenses, increase productivity

 “Physical activity and employee wellness are important priorities at BeniComp.
-We are honored and excited to be recognized for two years in a row by the American Heart Association as a Platinum-Level Fit-Friendly Worksite,” said Doug Short, President and CEO of BeniComp Insurance Company.
+We are honored and excited to be recognized for two years in a row by the American Heart Association as a Platinum-Level Fit-Friendly Worksite,” said Doug Short, President and CEO of BeniComp Health Solutions.
 “We’re committed to providing the best workplace environment possible.
 This will benefit our employees’ health and produce even more positive results for our worksite overall.”

 - Offer employees physical activity options in the workplace.